SGPracing/Project_Xray_UNIFESP/README.md

 ## Next Steps ##
 * Optimize image transformation
-* Apply different image transformation to the models
+* Apply different image transformations to the models
 * Model parameters optimization / New models
 * Pipeline for automation of the process